inside.ewu.edu

 Pre-requisites: permission of the instructor, department chair and college dean.

-A bound research study conducted as partial fulfillment of a master's under the direction of a graduate committee.
+A bound research study conducted as partial fulfillment of a graduate degree in psychology under the direction of a graduate committee.

 PSYC 601.
 RESEARCH REPORT.
 1-15 Credits.